taogeht/12x12-srs/README.md

-# Spaced Repetition Flashcard Application
+# 12x12

-A modern full-stack flashcard application with React TypeScript frontend and Node.js Express backend, featuring spaced repetition learning using the SM-2 algorithm.
+12x12 is a full-stack multiplication practice application with a React TypeScript frontend and a Node.js Express backend, featuring spaced repetition learning with the SM-2 algorithm.

 ## Project Structure